Estimated reading time: 26 minutes

 Choose the Right Flight Time

-Of course, there’s no guarantee that they’ll sleep, but if you pick a flight that departs around their normal bedtime, chances are they will likely fall asleep.
+Of course, there’s no guarantee they’ll sleep, but if you pick a flight that departs around their normal bedtime, chances are much better they’ll at least drift off.

-Our toddlers usually go to bed around 8 or 9 p.m., and our preferred flight time is 7:00 p.m.
+Our toddlers usually go to bed around 8:00 or 9:00 p.m., which makes our preferred flight time around 6:00 – 7:00 p.m.
 This timing works well because once we’re in the air, the flight attendants begin their demonstrations and serve food and drinks (usually).
 This part of the flight is typically the easiest to keep the kids engaged, and the first two hours tend to pass quickly for this reason.

 Select Family-Friendly Airlines